Zverik/eesti-hooned/README.md

     at that place, but it's not split into visible buildings.
 * [Narva Castle](https://livekluster.ehr.ee/ui/ehr/v1/building/118008962) is marked 1986, despite being built way, way before that (around 1256).
     Same for buildings around it.
+* [Tallinna Raekoda](https://livekluster.ehr.ee/ui/ehr/v1/building/101036399) and many other buildings on the old town don't have dates at all.

 ## Acknowledgments